zrygan/Raytracer/README.md

 ```

 Then, a Pygame window will appear and you may use the following commands:
-1. `o` : creates a point light emittor at cursor position.
+1. `o` : creates a emitter point emittor at cursor position.
 2. `d` : creates a directional emittor at cursor position.
 3. `s` : creates a spot light emittor at cursor position.
 4. `a` : creates a circle light absorber at the cursor position.